-Attendance Discussion is essential to this course, so you must come to class (virtually, if necessary).
+Attendance Discussion is essential to this course, so you must come to class.
 Your lives are complicated, so two unexcused absences are allowed for any reason.
 You don't need to explain, but it is a courtesy to let me know in advance.
 Each unexcused absence after the second incurs a penalty of 7 points.